Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part5-OOPAdventureGame.md

 The concept here is to design a simple text adventure game, where there is 1 player (code module) that can collect items (class with object instances) and travel around different locations (class with object instances).

-The [first implementation](/Python/OOPAdventureGame/00-Adventure%20Game-layout.py) is a design of the overall layout:
+The [first implementation](/Python/OOP/00-Adventure%20Game-layout) is a design of the overall layout.
+The file [main.py](/Python/OOP/00-Adventure%20Game-layout/main.py) demonstrates this perfectly:

 ```python
 import lib.kboard as kb #note use of lib. to locate file inside a subdirectory called lib
 import player, shared